Alonso-del-Arte/chess/doc/Terminology.md

 and files of the board are numbered from White's perspective, and the starting position of a piece is generally omitted.
 It is the most common notation in use today.
 The term "algebraic" is somewhat of a misnomer.
+* **Antichess** &mdash; A chess variant in which one wins by playing in a way that one would lose in regular chess.
+Captures are compulsory for both sides.
 * **Archbishop** &mdash; A nonstandard chess piece combining the capabilities of the bishop and the knight.
 * **Atomic chess** &mdash; The most hilarious chess variant, in which captures